 – Strategies and systems to support multiple school gardens

-Centering Diversity, Equity, and Inclusion: Life Lab is committed to advancing equity and inclusion as we cultivate children’s love of learning, nourishing food, and nature through garden-based education.
+Working Together to Build a Diverse Cohort, and an Equitable and Inclusive Event: Having a group that brings a diversity of perspectives will make the Institute, and also the broader school garden movement, stronger.
+Life Lab is committed to advancing equity and inclusion as we cultivate children’s love of learning, nourishing food, and nature through garden-based education.
 Fulfilling this mission requires that we learn about and confront barriers of oppression.
 We understand that racism is at the core of many intersecting inequities.
-Therefore, we are particularly seeking applicants from communities where systemic racism creates barriers to nature, wellness and experiential education (such as a lack of access to nature areas, to fresh fruits and vegetables, or to experiential education programs).
-We will also take into consideration identities and life experiences that are often underrepresented and/or marginalized in the field of garden education.
+For these reasons, we are particularly seeking applicants from communities where systemic racism creates barriers to nature, wellness and experiential education (such as a lack of access to nature areas, to fresh fruits and vegetables, or to experiential education programs).
+We will also take into consideration other identities and life experiences that are often underrepresented and/or marginalized in the field of garden education.
 Here is a study where you can learn more about the need for antiracism in the field of environmental education: http://beetlesproject.org/cms/wp-content/uploads/2019/06/Examining-Equitable-and-Inclusive-Work-Environments-in-Environmental-Education.pdf

 If you applied in previous years, and would like a copy of your previous application responses for reference, please email Han Zhang at email@example.com.